 Mass Tort vs. Class Action Attorneys

 If you’ve been wronged by a faulty product or service, you may have searched for a Texas attorney to help you receive compensation for your losses, damages, and medical expenses.
-Specialized attorneys that practice law in these types of cases are often known as class action or mass tort lawyers.
+Specialized attorneys that practice law in these types of cases are often known as a class action or mass tort lawyers.
 While their practices are similar, these two lawyers are actually different and depending on your case, you may be better served with one or the other.
 Lawyer Referral Service of Central Texas (LRS) can help you find a personal injury lawyer near you that may handle these areas of law.

 The Difference Between Mass Tort and Class Action Attorneys